Amourspirit/python_ooo_dev_tools/docs/help/writer/format/direct/para/drop_caps.rst

         Drop Caps dialog screenshot

-Gett the Drop Caps Style from a Paragraph
+Get the Drop Caps Style from a Paragraph
 -----------------------------------------

 Continuing from the code example above, we can get the Drop Caps from the document.